California State Flag

 History of the California Flag

 The California State Flag, often referred to as the "Bear Flag," features a white field with a thick horizontal red stripe across the bottom of the flag.
 The Central feature of the flag is a dark brown grizzly bear standing on a patch of grass facing the hoist side of the flag.
 Underneath the bear is bold brown text reading, "California Republic."
-On the upper hoist-side corner of the flag is a red five-pointed star.
+The design also features a red five-point star in the upper left corner.

 The star represents sovereignty, the red color signifies bravery and courage, and the white color stands for purity.
 The bear represents strength and pays homage to the official state animal of California.
 The Grizzly bear featured on the flag may have been modeled after "Monarch," the last captive grizzly bear in California.
 The California State Flag was first raised in 1846 during the revolt against Mexican rule, yet it was not officially adopted until 1911.
 In In 1953, the design, proportions, and other specifications for the flag were standardized; before that there was variation in the appearance of the flag and the bear between different manufacturers.